AuthenticFF/jumpstart/README.md

 project up and running.
 Using Sequel Pro, create a database for your project, and import the `craft-template.sql` file into the newly created database.

+You'll also want to make sure that you are up to date with `Node`, `Ruby`, and `PHP`.

+To check your Node version, run `node -v` in your terminal.
+At the time of writing this documentation, we're currently using Node `4.3.1`, so you'll want to have at least that or higher.
+To check your Ruby version, run `ruby -v`.
+You'll at least want to have `2.0.0` in order to get things running.
+Finally, for PHP it's much of the same.
+Run `php -v`.
+You version should at least look like `5.5.34`.
+If you need to update any of those, do so before going on.
+Good to go?
+Let's move on.

 ## Setting up our codebase

 To install the required packages, setup Grunt, and convert the project over to a [craft](https://craftcms.com/) project, run `make install`